 Carving Out A Way of Life on the Frontier

-Over the seven decades following the War of Independence, settlers continued to move into the region between the Big South Fork of the Cumberland River in Fentress County and the Cumberland Mountains in Campbell County.
+Over the seven decades that followed the War of Independence, settlers continued to move into the region between the Big South Fork River in Fentress County and the Cumberland Mountains in Campbell County.
 Communities were established and a way of life was carved out atop the Cumberland Plateau.

-Wild game was, as now, plentiful in those early days.
-One of Scott County’s first elected trustees, Jehu Phillips, wrote in a 1904 edition of the Cumberland Chronicle, “There used to be just plenty of fish in the streams in this county.
+Wild game was plentiful in those early days, just as it is now.
+One of Scott County’s first elected trustees, Jehu Phillips, wrote in a 1904 edition of the Cumberland Chronicle, “There used to be just plenty of fish in the streams of this county.
 Father had a trap in New River just below the mouth of Bull Creek and we got all the fish we wanted.
 There were so many fish in those days that when people went to their fish traps they would throw small and medium sized fish back into the water and only keep the largest fish.
 People never thought of selling fish then, you could just go up to a neighbor who had a trap and he would give you all the fish you wanted.
 We used to dry fish in those days — a thing you never see done now.
 When I was a boy there was in New River a fish which you never see here now.
 It was a red mouthed fish called a buffalo.
 The buffalo got as large as 22 pounds and the average weight was about 10 or 12 pounds.
 These fish did not have so many bones in them as the suckers and red horse.”

-Elk, panthers and black bear roamed the area in those days.
-Elk and bear populations have since been reestablished by the Tennessee Wildlife Resouces Agency — bear in the Big South Fork National River & Recreation Area in 1995 and elk in the North Cumberland Wildlife Management Area in 2000.
+Elk, panthers and black bear roamed the region in those days.
+Elk and bear populations have since been re-established by the Tennessee Wildlife Resources Agency — bear in the Big South Fork National River & Recreation Area in 1995 and elk in the North Cumberland Wildlife Management Area in 2000.

 The Need for A New County